alidanapour/chip8_emulator/Product_Document.md

 ## Monitoring and reporting mechanisms

 We will use Git and GitHub for version control.
-To minimize merging conflicts, members follow these following rules:
+To minimize merging conflicts, members follow the following rules:

-1. Fetch remote changes frequently to avoid big conflicts
+1. Fetch remote changes frequently to avoid big conflicts.
-2. At most 3 members work off the same branch
+2. At most 3 members work off the same branch.
-3. Instead of handling multiple feature branches, use feature flags
+3. Instead of handling multiple feature branches, use feature flags.

 Critical information is included in the project documentation and this documentation will be updated when more information is available.
-For detail release planning and progress tracking, we will Trello instead.
-For each task, member who is responsible for the task must track the number of hours he/she spend on it to improve effort estimation of tasks in the next release.
-With Trello, member can add notes to his/her tasks.
+For detailed release planning and progress tracking, we will use Trello instead.
+For each task, the member who is responsible for the task must track the number of hours he/she spends on it to improve effort estimation of tasks in the next release.
+With Trello, members can add notes to thier tasks.

-In the case of re-planning, if the re-plaining results in delays of critical features, an in-person meeting must be held as soon as possible to discuss the following points:
+In the case of re-planning, if the re-planning results in delay of critical features, an in-person meeting must be held as soon as possible to discuss the following points:

-1. What features are delayed to next release?
+1. Which features are delayed to the next release?
-2. What are the consequences of such delays?
+2. What are the consequences of the delay(s)?
-3. Why the features are delayed?
+3. Why have the features been delayed?
 4. Is there any member who can take ownership of the abandoned features?
 5. Do the replanning if no one is available.

 To minimize re-planning, each Friday, the project manager will check-in with owners of each story to see if they need/want assistance or if any forseeable events might cause delay to allow early detection of potential re-planning and take actions to prevent it.